MENU

 Boat Tours

-Live the ultimate Cycladic experience, by booking a private boat tour to discover the breathtaking Ios coastline and island hop the nearby gem islands of Santorini, Koufonissia, Sikinos or Folegandros.
-Enjoy swimming in breathtaking beaches with limited access, have a cocktail on deck while watching an unforgettable sunset and feel the legendary salty vibes of the Aegean Sea.
-Liostasi team of experts can organize a customized boat tour experience that tunes in your best island mood.
+Booking a private boat tour to discover Ios coastline and island-hop to the nearby islands of Santorini, Sikinos, Folegandros, or Koufonissia is an all-time favourite Cycladic experience.
+Enjoy swimming on beaches with limited access, sunset gazing with cocktails on the deck and feel the salty vibes of the Aegean Sea in a customized boat tour experience organised by the Liostasi team.

 Inspired by Homer’s wine-colored sea, we created in the island of Ios a world that embraces beauty and hospitality.